If there’s one place that must take priority on your next vacation in Ireland it’s the Sky Road in Clifden, Co Galway.

 Your journey begins in Clifden town where, even on rainy days, the colorful buildings lining the street will brighten your spirit.
 Fill up on a hearty Irish breakfast in any of their restaurants and cafés before following the Sky Road signs from Market Square out of town into some of Ireland’s most scenic landscapes.

-The first stop along the road is just three-quarters of a mile outside of town but which offers incredible views of Clifden's church steeples rising into the air.
-Stop alongside a sign that marks the footpath to Memorial Hill and a mile walk up you’ll come to a small monument which commemorates Clifden founder John D’Arcy.
+The first stop along the road is just three-quarters of a mile outside of town but offers incredible views of Clifden's church steeples rising into the air.
+Stop alongside a sign that marks the footpath to Memorial Hill and a mile walk up you’ll come to a small monument that commemorates Clifden founder John D’Arcy.
 As you turn around you’ll get a great view of the 12 Ben Mountains in the background.